Best Online Criminal Justice Programs in Minnesota (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in Minnesota offers a flexible path to a high-demand career.
-Minnesota salaries are approximately 12.5% higher than the national average for criminal justice roles.
+Minnesota offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Minnesota students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in Minnesota.